smart devices iot security

 In 2019, data breaches have made consumers' emails, passwords and even passport numbers vulnerableiStock

 To people in the U.S, companies don't seem to be able to get a handle on protecting their information.
-That's why 67 percent do want the government to step in on their behalf.
-That's the findings of a survey from data analytics firm SAS in December 2018.
-At that time, consumers were already taking matters in their own hands with 77 percent changing their privacy settings, 56 percent deleting apps on their mobile devices, and 65 percent declining those lengthy terms of agreements.
+That's why 67 percent want the government to step in on their behalf.
+That's the findings of a survey conducted by the data analytics firm SAS in December 2018.
+At that time, consumers were already taking matters into their own hands, with 77 percent changing their privacy settings, 56 percent deleting apps on their mobile devices, and 65 percent declining those lengthy terms of agreements.

 State by state

-The Oregon bill requires that each specific device that is sold, have its own unique password.
-That's critical to avoid brute force attacks — where a hacker pushes through a basic password to crack into multiple devices.
-The reason that can happen so easily, is that companies typically make smart products, whether they're a smart light bulb or a router, with the same password, such as "password" so consumers can launch them easily.
+The Oregon bill requires that each specific device sold have its own unique password.
+That's critical to avoid brute force attacks, where a hacker pushes through a basic password to crack into multiple devices.
+The reason that can happen so easily is that companies typically make smart products, whether they're a smart light bulb or a router, with the same password, such as "password," so consumers can launch them easily.

-The expectation is that people would then change their password — they often do not.
-That makes it simple for a hacker to use "password" to break into not just one device, but thousands — as long as people haven't changed the code.
+The expectation is that people would change their password — they often do not.
+That makes it simple for a hacker to use "password" to break into not just one device but thousands — as long as people haven't changed the code.

 California's bill to add security measures for smart devices passed last yeariStock

-In California, the law would require manufacturers to add a "reasonable security feature or features" to connected devices sold or offered for sale in the state.
-Also, like Oregon's law, California demands that each "preprogrammed password is unique to each device manufactured."
+California's law would require manufacturers to add a "reasonable security feature or features" to connected devices sold or offered for sale in the state.
+Like Oregon's law, California demands that each "preprogrammed password is unique to each device manufactured."

 Oregon's law also requires manufacturers selling products in their state are in "compliance with requirements of federal law or federal regulations that apply to security measures for connected devices," reads the bill.